 Smartphones Nokia 7 Plus "merged" user data in China

-In Finland, began an investigation into the company HMD Global, which manufactures smartphones under the brand Nokia.
+In Finland, investigations have been launched into the company HMD Global, which produces smartphones under the Nokia brand.

-The reason for the investigation was the complaints of the owners of Nokia 7 Plus that the gadgets transmit information about them to China.
+The reason for the investigation was complaints from Nokia 7 Plus owners that the gadgets were transmitting information about them to China.

 What happened

-On the "plum" reported NRK ("Norwegian broadcastingcorporation "), which received a" tip "from a regular user Henrik Ostad.
-He noticed that his Nokia 7 Plus regularly contacts an unknown server.
-The smartphone sent GPS coordinates, network information, device serial number and SIM card number of its owner to this server, and in unencrypted form.
+The leak was reported by NRK (Norwegian Broadcastingcorporation"), which received a "tip" from regular user Henrik Ostad.
+He noticed that his Nokia 7 Plus was regularly contacting an unknown server.
+The smartphone sent GPS coordinates, network information, device serial number and its owner’s SIM card number to this server, all in unencrypted form.

-As it turned out, the information was sent to the server.in the domain vnet.cn, which is supposedly owned by the Chinese state-owned company China Telecom.
-"It is likely that this application is designed for the Chinese market, but it was accidentally distributed to Nokia 7 Plus phones outside of China," - noted in the NRK.
+As it turned out, the information was sent to the serverin the domain vnet.cn, which is allegedly owned by the Chinese state company China Telecom.
+“It is likely that this application was intended for the Chinese market, but it was accidentally distributed to Nokia 7 Plus phones outside of China,” NRK notes.

 Already fixed

-HMD Global confirmed that smartphonesreally transmitted data.
-The company explained that this is “software failure in a batch of one of the device models”.
-In this case, no personal information to third parties did not get.
+HMD Global confirmed that smartphonesactually transmitted data.
+The company explained that this was a “software failure in a batch of one of the device models.”
+At the same time, no personal information was passed on to third parties.

-Last month, this bug was fixed, almost all affected devices reinstalled the updated software.
+This bug was fixed last month, with almost all affected devices reinstalling the updated software.

-Despite this, the data protection officerFinland Reyo Aarnio promised that the agency will investigate a possible violation of data security rules and examine the incident from a legal point of view.
+Despite this, the Data Protection OfficerFinland Reijo Aarnio promised that the agency will investigate a possible violation of data security rules and will study what happened from the legal side.